benlau/quickpromise/README.md

 ```

-The code above demonstrated how Promise component could be used in asynchronous workflow.
+The code above demonstrated how Promise component could be used in asynchronous workflow for QML application.
 The resolveWhen property accepts a boolean expression.
-Once the expression comes truth, it will trigger the “onFulfilled” slot in next execution context stack (Qt::QueuedConnection). *The slot will be executed for once only*.
+Once the result of expression becomes truth, it will trigger the “onFulfilled” slot via queued Connection. *The slot will be executed for once only*.

-QuickPromise implemented two set of Promise object.
-The first is QML-based which was shown in the above example.
-Another one is for pure Javascript environment , you don't need to declare the component and just used like other Promise implementation in Javascript applicaiton.
+Feature List

+1. Promises/A+ Conformant Implementation.
+2. Both of QML and Javascript interfaces are available.
+3. QML Component Interface
+ 1. Trigger resolve()/reject() via binary expression from resloveWhen / rejectWhen property
+ 2. isFulfilled / isRejected / isSettled properties for data binding.
+ 3. fulfulled , rejected , settled signals
+4. Pure Javascript API
+ 1. Unlike QML component, it don’t need to declare before use it.
+ 2. The API interface is compatible with Promises/A+ standard just like many other Promise solution
+5. Q.setTimeout() - A implementation of setTimeout() function for QML.

 Promise QML Componnet
 =====================